 Properties that have historically been rented on a short term basis are subject to case by case review to utilize the income.
-If allowed, income would be averaged over the most recent 12 month period.
+If allowed, income would be averaged over the most recent 12 month period and 25% vacancy factor is required.
 Gaps are acceptable however the leases will still be averaged over a 12 month period.